 Ray Stedman once said,

-“There are many paths to the Messiah.
-There is only one way to get to God, Jesus said so.
+“There is only one way to get to God, Jesus said so.
+There are many paths to the Messiah.
 Just come to Jesus and He will take you rest of the way.”

 At any rate we are to trust a God who do not see just now.
 Will he show up when we have humbled ourselves and glimpse the reality that we are all just house guests in His universe?Indeed He will show up.
 My main point in all I have written is that Jesus is in fact sovereign ruler over the entire universe, the visible and the invisible.
 If we are to enjoy a personal relationship with Him, we should first realize that Jesus knows everything there is to know about us, and about everyone else as well.
 When He died on the cross ~2000 years ago, the sins of all humans were transferred to Jesus, outside of time and space.
 He traded places with all of us in order to reconcile us to God, His Father.
 (See Jesus' Death: Six Hours of Eternity on the Cross).